argodev/studies/ot_survey/OT_Class_13_Handout.md

 ## The People Rejoice….and Relapse – Nehemiah 8 - 13

-# Esther

-## Historical Context

-- Events occur between 483 and 473 BC

-- A group of Jews remained in Persia, where enemies abound

-## Theme

-*God protects his people, even if we can’t see how he is working.*

-## God Will Judge

-## God Works Through Circumstances

-## God Will Save His People

-## Conclusion

 ## A Study Outline for Ezra-Nehemiah

 i.
 God Initiates, People Respond – Ezra 1:1-6